 Progress is determined by formative assessment, achievement of learner outcomes and self-assessment.
 Students are given 1-5 stars at the end of each week based on performance in each skill area (speaking, listening, reading, and writing), but this focusses on encouragement rather than passing and failing.
 In addition, each week there 7-10 "can-do" statements in line with aims and outcomes and the children grade themselves based on objectives, giving them a sense of accomplishment; a motivating factor in learning.

-Students can commence studies at BROWNS on any Monday*, however students are encouraged to commence on the following start dates:29 April 2019
+Students can commence studies at BROWNS on any Monday in 2023*, however students are encouraged to commence on the following start dates (20 week program):

 *Excluding public holidays and school closure periods (click here)